Rohde-Schwarz/rs-jerry-driver/README.md

 | pkg-config  | 0.29.1  | Finding DPDK | `sudo apt-get install pkg-config` |
 | gTest (optional)  | 1.10.0  | Running UnitTests | `sudo apt-get install libgtest-dev` |

+Transitive requirements will be reported by CMake and should be installed accordingly.

 ## Unit Tests

 The unit tests are using the [GoogleTest Framework](https://github.com/google/googletest).